REMIT / StromVV overview

 Anyone who enters into any transaction on EU wholesale energy markets in wholesale energy products, whether EU or non EU domiciled, is captured by the regulation.
 Broadly speaking, there are two main parties affected:

 - Market Participants - means any person, including transmission system operators, who enters into transactions, including the placing of orders to trade, in one or more wholesale energy markets; and

 - Organised Market Places (OMPs) - ACER has published a list of OMPs which includes energy exchanges and other trading venues as defined under the Markets in Financial Instruments and Regulation (MiFIR).

 Under the regulation, any contract related to the supply of gas and power must be reported.
-REGIS-TR provides reporting services with multiple options for such contracts, so that REMIT reporting can be unobtrusive for customers of all types.

 The Swiss Federal Council adopted the EU REMIT regulation in Swiss legislation in the form of Electricity Supply Ordinance 734, 71 of 14 March 2008 (StromVV).
 This ordinance has the objective of supervising wholesale energy trading in Switzerland and ensuring detection and prevention of the use of insider trading and or other forms of market manipulation.